 Note that the cherry tree in the photos on our 'roundabout' lawn has died.
 We planted a young Whitebeam in its place and it is growing fast.
 The setting is 'special' too - very quiet, the day to day sounds being those of the many garden birds and, in termtime, the happy squeals of the children in the school playground up the road at break time.
 The bells of the Norman Church of St Mary the Virgin, ring out on Sundays with practice time on Tuesday evenings.
 There are squirrels, badgers, a deer, a mole, couple of partridge and a moorhen (who swims on our pond) on regular visits/eating forays to the garden.
 There is also a single male pheasant currently living in the garden on a semi-permanent tenancy!
-As of February, he has introduced 3 male friends to join him but in Summer this year we haven't seen anything of him.
-All are fleeing the local shoots which are in fully swing.
+In February, he introduced 3 male friends to join him but in Summer this year we haven't seen anything of him.
+All are fleeing the local shoots in the winter.
 Sensible birds, they know a good thing when they find it.
 All the animals, except for the pheasants and the squirrels when they are annoyed about something, are almost completely silent.
 Just occasionally there might be a 'knees up' in the village hall or at the sports club and although both of these are some distance away, as sound travels round the village, bouncing off the stone houses you may hear music.
 I will try and let you know if I know in advance but of course I can't stop the party!
 This only happens a few times a year for a special event, like after the Ilmington Show or for some commemoration or other.
 Bonfire and Fireworks night can be pretty noisy (around November 5th) but otherwise evenings are generally pretty quiet although you may hear cows mooing or owls hooting.
 Contact me by email please as I am pretty well never off line!
 I am also on 01608 682555 but not always available on there.

 PHOTOS If you click on a thumbnail photograph on the LHS it will enlarge and allow you to scroll through (click NEXT) the others